Power moments of Kloosterman sums: Abstract

 \section{Abstract}

-In this paper we give an essential treatment for estimating arbitrary integral power moments of Kloosterman sums over the residue class ring.
-For prime moduli we derive explicit estimates, and for prime-power moduli we prove concrete formulas using computations with Igusa zeta functions.
+In this paper we give an essential treatment for power moments of Kloosterman sums over the residue class ring $\Z/q\Z$ of $q$ elements.
+When $q$ is a large enough power of a prime, we prove concrete formulas using computations with Igusa zeta functions.
+As a consequence, we show that there are explicit formulas for power moments of Kloosterman sums whenever $q$ is powerful.